bashfulrobot/pdocs/content/git/removing-a-contributor.md

 geekdocToC: 3
 ---

-# Removing a Contributor from a GitHub Repository

 This guide outlines the complete process for removing a contributor from a GitHub repository, including rewriting Git history to remove their commits and forcing cache updates on GitHub to reflect the changes.

 ## Overview